-The BBC, a very recent addition to the up and coming Markthalle section of Alsergrund, is an excellent representation of the American microbrewery, both respectful of brewing tradition, but more willing to experiment than the German beer purity laws typically allow.
+The BBC, a very recent addition to the up and coming Markthalle section of Alsergrund, is an excellent representation of the American microbrewery, both respectful of brewing tradition, yet more willing to experiment than the German beer purity laws typically allow.
 They offer a nice array of in-house brews, including a few that will definitely be appreciated by non-beer snobs.
 Amongst others, their Rumspringa, a hoppy lager, threads the needle between an overly bitter IPA and a typical blond.
+Beers rotate, so as with favorite Game of Thrones characters, don’t get too attached!
+Luckily, another good one will certainly get its turn to shine.

 Ironically, the point that draws me there more than even the beers themselves?
 American breakfasts on the weekends.
 I do think Austrians put a good foot forward with brunch, but there is nothing like a sizable American short stack or omelette.